 Never Got to Say Goodbye: Like Naomi and EVA/Big Mama, he went through all sorts of shit to revive Big Boss, and died before he ever got to see him again.

 Ocelot: He's good.
 Volgin: Fallen for him, have you?

-Start of Darkness: Word Of God states that Big Boss's enduring Volgin's torture is the reason why Ocelot became a torture fanatic, since beforehand, he held distaste for torture.
+Start of Darkness: Word of God states that Big Boss's enduring Volgin's torture is the reason why Ocelot became a torture fanatic, since beforehand, he held distaste for torture.

-Ax Crazy: Of all the members of Liquid's FOXHOUND unit, Mantis was shown to be the most insane and depraved.
+Ax-Crazy: Of all the members of Liquid's FOXHOUND unit, Mantis was shown to be the most insane and depraved.

-Compelling Voice: It is implied that this is how Psycho Mantis applies his psychic abilities to place people under mind control (as his theme "Mantis' Hymn" often plays in the background of Meryl being brainwashed by Mantis, with Naomi also referring to it as his "mind control music").
+Compelling Voice: It is implied that this is how Mantis applies his psychic abilities to place people under mind control (as his theme "Mantis' Hymn" often plays in the background of Meryl being brainwashed by Mantis, with Naomi also referring to it as his "mind control music").

 Crucified Hero Shot: Inverted.
 Some official artworks as well as a certain attack of his have him in a pose similar to that of Jesus's crucifixion, and he's a villain.